Facade Design Pattern

 }

 • Sometimes, facade can become a god object coupled to all classes of the application.
+To avoid this, it's important to design the facade to have a clear and focused responsibility.

-Steps to Implement Facade Pattern
+Steps to implement Facade pattern

-Step 1: Check whether it is possible to provide a simpler interface than what the existing subsystem already provides to make the client code independent from many of the subsystem’s classes.
+Step 1: Check whether it is possible to provide a simpler interface than what the existing subsystem already provides to make the client code independent from many subsystem’s classes.
 If yes, then move forward to design a unified Facade interface for the subsystem.

-Let’s take another Java Code example!
+Let’s take another example!

 Suppose we have a music player system that has various components like an audio player, equalizer, playlist manager, and visualizer.
 Here each component has a set of methods that can be used to control its behaviour.

 Without using the Facade pattern, the client should know the details of each of these components to use them.
 On another side, by using the Facade pattern, we can provide a simple interface that encapsulates the complexity of the music player system.
-Here is an example Java code implementation:

 interface MusicPlayerFacade {